Curtis Davies: West Bromwich Albion

 Davies made 35 starts and scored two goals in his first season with Albion, which ended with the club being relegated to the Championship.
-In July 2006 he pledged his future to the club by signing a new four-year deal, and was appointed captain on a permanent basis, having captained the team on several occasions during the previous season to become the club's second youngest captain of all time.
+In July 2006, he signed a new four-year contract, and was appointed captain on a permanent basis, having captained the team on several occasions during the previous season to become the club's second youngest captain of all time.
 He was sent off for the first time in February 2007 after receiving two yellow cards for challenges on Middlesbrough striker Mark Viduka.
 A month later, he broke a metatarsal in Albion's match against Crystal Palace, an injury that ruled him out for the rest of the season and made him unavailable for selection for the first match at the new Wembley Stadium, an England under-21 international, for which he had been named in the squad.
 Nevertheless, he was named in the PFA Championship Team of the Year for 2006–07.

 On 21 June, Davies had a transfer request rejected by West Brom, and he resigned the captaincy.
 The club were unwilling to allow him to leave unless their valuation was met, but Davies himself felt the asking price was too high for a player who had "been part of a relegated team".
 On 30 August, Albion announced that they had given permission for Davies to speak to Aston Villa about a possible move.